 Conference highlights and thanks to the community!¶

-The Write the Docs team is now emerging from the post-conference recovery period, and we wanted to send out a quick email to thank everyone for helping to make our sixth North American conference such a success.
+The Write the Docs team is now emerging from the post-conference recovery period, and we wanted to send out a quick message to thank everyone for helping to make our 7th North American conference such a success.
 Whether you joined us in Portland or watched from afar, we thought you might like to hear some of the highlights!

-At nearly 450 people, this year’s conference was our biggest yet!
+At over 500 people, this year’s conference was our biggest yet!
 We had the usual mix of main stage and lightning talks, unconference sessions, writing sprints, and social events.
-We were also pleased with the success of a couple of new experiments, including livestreaming the talks, running real-time captioning for the main stage, and hosting an in-person job fair.
-We received a lot of positive feedback on all of these and are excited to carry them forward to future events.
+We were also pleased with the success of our recent additions, including livestreaming the talks, running real-time captioning for the main stage, and hosting an in-person job fair.

 Videos of all the talks are now available in our video archive.
 Thanks to Backpedal for doing such a great job with these.
 If you gave a lightning talk, we’re working to get them on our site, but you can see them on YouTube for now.
 (You can also subscribe to our YouTube channel so you don’t miss any future content!)